swisstopo/swissgeol-viewer-app/README.md

 - `assetIds` display some additionnal Cesium ION 3dtilesets (coma separated list of CesiumIon ids)
 - `maximumScreenSpaceError` define the visual quality (default: 2.0 except for localhost which is 100.0)
 - `ownterrain` activates Swisstopo terrain and restrict to the Swiss rectangle (where there is data)
+- `fullterrain` do not restrict to the Swiss rectangle when using own terrain

 # Notes